Fast Evaluation of Derivatives of Green's Functions Using Recurrences: Incorporating Recurrences into QBX

-Recurrences for kernel derivatives quickly evaluate higher-order derivatives with an $O(n)$ cost to compute $n$ derivatives.
-However, they can introduce unwanted error as demonstrated in Section \ref{sec:error-modeling}.
-Utilizing our recurrences when evaluating kernel derivatives required by the QBX algorithm introduces very little additional error for reasonable $p_{QBX}$ ($\leq 10$).

-In Figure \ref{figure:QBXLaplace} we find that our recurrences do not add additional error on top of the existing solution error compared to using QBX to compute layer potentials for $p_{\text{QBX}} = 5, 7$.
-For $p_{\text{QBX}} = 9, 11$ we lose about one digit of accuracy.
-This is reasonable considering using $p_{\text{QBX}} \geq 10$ is typically unnecessary.
+In Figure~\ref{figure:QBXLaplace}, we find that for $p_{\text{QBX}} \in \{5, 7\}$, our recurrences do not add appreciable error on top of the existing solution error compared to using QBX to compute layer potentials.
+For $p_{\text{QBX}} \in \{9, 11\}$, the recurrence-based evaluation floors at approximately one digit above machine precision, losing about one digit compared to standard QBX at the finest mesh resolutions.